a1xd/rawaccel/doc/Guide.md

 # Raw Accel Guide
 ## Download

-Visit the [Releases page](https://github.com/a1xd/rawaccel/releases) and navigate to the "Assets" dropdown under the latest releast, then download the zip file titled `RawAccel_X.X.X.zip` where X are the latest version numbers. **DO NOT** download by clicking the green "Code"/"Download" file on the home page of this repository as that will only download the source code, which isn't what you want.
+Visit the [Releases page](https://github.com/a1xd/rawaccel/releases) and navigate to the "Assets" dropdown under the latest release, then download the zip file titled `RawAccel_X.X.X.zip` where X are the latest version numbers. **DO NOT** download by clicking the green "Code"/"Download" file on the home page of this repository as that will only download the source code, which isn't what you want.

 ## Installation
 - **Prerequisites**